Updated: Jun 2, 2022

 - Susan Sontag

-In 1998, I had a friend living in Los Angeles who, coincidentally, shared my bizarre appetite for travel solely for the purpose of collecting as many new counties as possible with an eye toward visiting them all, sometime before death.
+In 1998, I had a friend who was living in Los Angeles and who, coincidentally, shared my bizarre appetite for travel solely for the purpose of collecting as many new counties as possible with an eye toward visiting them all, sometime before death.
 His name was Jim.
 We were somewhat competitive about it.
 After he would travel somewhere, he would proudly declare his new, elevated county total to me, which would eclipse my own number, that is, until my next road trip where I would pick up more counties and return with a slightly higher count.
 Our game of one-upmanship continued for a few years, but it was all good-natured and in the spirit of friendly competition.
 We eventually realized there was a strategic advantage in planning our trips together: with the power of two minds, we could conduct faster and more efficient research on travel to places that might ordinarily be difficult to get to.
 We planned our first big trip with great care and deliberation.
 The destination?
 Alaska!
 But not just a tourist's notion of Alaska.
 Not Anchorage, or Fairbanks or even Southeast Alaska.
 We both wanted a truly unique experience.
 We wanted to visit remote Alaska -- outposts that could only be reached by air or sea -- settlements above the Arctic Circle, north of the tree line, deep in the land of permafrost, where the northwestern continental mass meets the frigid Arctic waters.
 Essentially, we were seeking a trip to the edge of the world.
 We had three specific destinations in mind: Kotzebue, Nome and Barrow.

 Traveling in tandem was in our best interest.
 We would not only be splitting the high costs of car rentals and lodgings, we would also have each other as companions to share this extraordinary experience with.